Jonathon-Fleming/ToxPi-GIS/Examples/Vignette3: Using ToxPi_creation_customized.md

 ## Steps:
 1A, 1B.
 Already done, download entire repository, results data are [here](https://github.com/Jonathon-Fleming/ToxPi-GIS/tree/main/Examples/Practice%20Data) in repository
 1C.
 Run [ToxPi_creation_customized.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/ToxPi_creation_customized.py) from windows command prompt using the following commands and parameters
+Note: If you previosuly ran Vignette2, make sure to redownload the data file as it was altered in Vignette2
 ```
 "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)
 python location\ToxPi_creation.py inputfile outputfile.lyrx (Used to run script, replace location with path to file)